-Rule rS39 applies to you where you are acting in your capacity as an employed barrister (and authorised body)
+Rule rS39 applies to you where you are acting in your capacity as an employed barrister (non authorised body).

 Subject to s.
-15(4) of the Legal Services Act 2007, you may only supply legal ervices to the following persons:
+15(4) of the Legal Services Act 2007, you may only supply legal services to the following persons:

-- .1 your employer; - .2 any employee, director or company secretary of your applyer in a many arising out of or relating to that person's employment; - .3 if your employer is a public authority (including the Companies Government department or agency or a local authority), another public authority on behalf of which your employer has made arrangements under statute or otherwise to supply any legal services or to perform any of that other public authority's functions as agent or otherwise; - .4 if you are employed by or in a Government de them or agency, any Minister or Officer of the Crown; - .5 if you are employed by a trade assimilation, a individual member of the association; - .6 if you are, or are performing the functions of, a Justices' clerk, the Justices whom you serve; - .7 if you are employed by the Legal Aid Agency, members of the public; - .8 if you are employed by or at a Legal Advice Centre, clients of the Legal Advice Centre; - .9 if you supply legal services free of charge, members of the public; or - .10 if your employer is a foreign lawyer and the legal services consist of foreign work, any client of your employer.
+- .1 your employer. - .2 any employee, director or company secretary of your employer in a matter arising out of or relating to that person's employment; - .3 if your employer is a public authority (including the Crown or a Government department or agency or a local authority), another public authority on behalf of which your employer has made arrangements under statute or otherwise to supply any legal services or to perform any of that other public authority's functions as agent or otherwise; - .4 if you are employed by or in a Government department or agency, any Minister or Officer of the Crown; - .5 if you are employed by a trade association, any individual member of the association; - .6 if you are, or are performing the functions of, a Justices' clerk, the Justices whom you serve; - .7 if you are employed by the Legal Aid Agency, members of the public; - .8 if you are employed by or at a Legal Advice Centre, clients of the Legal Advice Centre; - .9 if you supply legal services free of charge, members of the public; or - .10 if your employer is a foreign lawyer and the legal services consist of foreign work, any client of your employer.